Haut or not

 UPDATE 4 OCTOBER 2014

-The comments below, and some emails I’ve exchanged with Dianna and Alexandra, has made me want to clarify this post.
+The comments below, and some emails I’ve exchanged, has made me want to clarify this post.

 So I think the whole “art/not-art” debate is a total distraction from the points Dianna was trying to make, and from an important conversation—many important conversations.
 Part of my hope for my post was that it might help clear the way for those conversations.
 Although of course at the end of the day I’m just one voice among many, and while I certainly use writing to try and clarify issues for myself—and hopefully other people—it’s obviously not my business to try and control conversations, or tell people what to discuss.